 With a cartoon bear guiding you through, instructions are jargon-free, written in plain English, and fully designed with beginners in mind.
 The flipside is that this is a service that experienced users might find too basic.

 TunnelBear offers up to five simultaneous connections, and there are apps for iOS, Android, Mac and Windows, as well as a browser extension.
 There’s no free trial option, but there is a free version you can use without commitment for as long as you wish, although you’ll be limited to 500MB of data per month.

 In today’s world, it’s amazing quite how many internet-connected devices there are in the average household, especially if you have a big family.
 And that’s where Windscribe comes in, because uniquely, it promises to support an unlimited number of simultaneous connections.

 Beyond that killer benefit, the Canada-based service also provides a decent all-round service, with impressive speeds, a wide range of setup options, apps for Windows, Mac, Linux, Android, iOS and Amazon Fire, and browser extensions for Chrome, Firefox and Opera.
 It’s also recently introduced a helper bot called Garry, to guide to you through any problems.

 There’s no free trial, but there is a free version which you can use for as long as you like, with some restrictions.
-These include being limited to 10GB of monthly data if you register your email address (2GB if you don’t), only being able to use one device, and only getting access to eight countries (rather than the normal 47).
+These include being limited to 10GB of monthly data if you register your email address (2GB if you don’t), only being able to use one device, and only getting access to ten countries (rather than 63+).